 - Statistics (3 cr hr); through Math or Psychology department recommended

-IV.
-Additional Program requirements upon acceptance include but are not limited to the following:
+Upon acceptance, additional Program requirements and student responsibilities include but are not limited to the following:

-- Documentation on record of immunizations: measles/mumps/rubella, hepatitis B, varicella (chicken pox), tetanus/diphtheria/pertussis, Covid-19.
+- Documentation on record of immunizations: measles/mumps/rubella, hepatitis B, varicella (chicken pox), tetanus/diphtheria/pertussis, Covid-19 full vaccination including booster.

-- Documentation on record of annual updates without lapse throughout program duration: a).
-History and physical exam; b).
-TB test and seasonal influenza vaccination; c).
-FBI/BCI criminal history record check (a felony conviction may affect certification and licensure); d).
-Negative drug screen results per request; e).
-CPR certification; f).
-HIPAA and Universal Precautions/Blood Borne Pathogen training; h).
-Liability insurance through Xavier University; i).
-Student health insurance; j).
-Membership in OOTA and AOTA.
+- Documentation on record of annual updates without lapse throughout program duration: History and physical exam; TB test and seasonal influenza vaccination; FBI/BCI criminal history record check (a felony conviction may affect certification and licensure); Negative drug screen results per request; CPR certification; HIPAA and Universal Precautions/Blood Borne Pathogen training; Liability insurance through Xavier University; Student health insurance; Membership in OOTA and AOTA.

-Note: Candidacy Status was granted by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+Note: Accreditation status was granted by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA; web address is www.acoteonline.org.
-Please read the Prospective Applicant Letter from ACOTE explaining further this process.
-The Xavier University Program must have a preaccreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+Graduates are eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.